glennsp/com.mill/README.txt

 To use the app
 Open Settings and enter you Mill credentials before trying to add any Mill heaters.

+After adding a heater device, enter the device settings to set the power usage of the heater.

 The Mill service has three modes, Comfort, Sleep and Away.

 When you change the mode, the temperature will change to that mode's temperature set point.
 Adjusting the temperature changes the set point for that mode.